Seatis/my-teaching-materials/java-basics/4-arraylists-foreach/README.md

 - Hash - yet another way to store lists so that the values can be found quickly; but at a price.
 - Dictionary - these are *ordered pairs* where one might use a text value to look something up (for example in a configuration).

 We'll be doing these Workshops as well as reviewing last week's through the end of tomorrow.
 So there's time to get a handle on all of  this stuff.
 If you find you're getting ahead, then look at the optional materials.
+So please, at the end of this posting note the questions about style when reviewing your own work and that of the people you are code reviewing.

 ## Materials & Resources
 | Material | Time |